Private Equity Trends and Developments in the Cayman Islands

 In a Japanese context, a unit trust structure can often offer tax and other benefits to many Japanese investors when compared to a limited partnership vehicle.
 It is possible to structure the unit trust to incorporate characteristics of a traditional private equity fund, including commitment and capital call features, claw-backs and defaulting investor provisions.

 A sophisticated legislative and regulatory framework has enabled the Cayman Islands to respond to the challenges and opportunities arising out of evolving, and often conflicting, regulatory developments.
-The other key regulatory developments in recent years include the following.
+Several key regulatory developments in recent years are outlined below.

 At the establishment stage, these regulatory matters are being reflected in more detailed disclosures in offering and subscription documents.
-By way of example, investors are being required to make disclosures pertaining to AML and tax transparency considerations and sponsors are addressing data protection and sanctions obligations together with economic considerations, such as pertaining to the costs which will be allocated to the fund as fund expenses as opposed to incurred by the manager.
+By way of example, investors are being required to make disclosures that pertain to AML and tax transparency considerations and sponsors are addressing data protection and sanctions obligations together with economic considerations, such as pertaining to the costs that will be allocated to the fund as fund expenses as opposed to incurred by the manager.

 These are dynamic and ongoing obligations, the nature of which is reflected in fund documents and Cayman Islands notification and reporting obligations of the nature described above.

 There is also an emphasis on fair disclosure.
 During a fund’s life cycle, as in key onshore jurisdictions, sponsors engage in ongoing dialogue with investors and advisory boards to ensure key matters, notably conflicts, are fairly disclosed, including in the context of fees (which has been an area subject to well-publicised onshore regulatory enforcement actions).